 Monica Mogilewsky is a PhD student in The School of The Environment pursuing interdisciplinary research in Anthropology and Environmental Sciences and Resources.
 She is interested in the impact of anthropogenic change on the survival, ecology, and behavior of lemur populations in Madagascar.

-Reno Nims is studying archaeology with a focus on zooarchaeology and the Pacific Northwest coast.
-He is also interested in cultural contact, the development of social inequality, coastal California and the American Southwest, and studying identity through faunal analysis.
+Reno Nims is studying archaeology with a focus on zooarchaeology and ancient Northwest Coast fisheries.
+He is also interested in studying cultural contact, coastal California, the Southwest, and the social mechanisms of sustainable human-environment relationships.

 Patrick Rennaker is studying archaeology with an emphasis in zooarchaeology.
 He is interested in looking at ways faunal remains can be used to help reconstruct paleo-environments in the Pacific Northwest.